markeahogan/trainingrecord/books.md

 # Introduction to the Universal Render Pipeline for advanced Unity creators 20/08/22

 I enjoyed the book, despite having used URP in production since v7.x this book taught me a good number of things I didn't but should have known.
 The PDF format looks nice but does make it hard to read compared to proper ebook formats.

+# Unity Shaders Bible 21/12/22

+# User interface design and implementation in Unity 02/01/23